All Episodes

 He's there.

-They're all he's you know that little pill box hat.
+You know that little pillbox hat.

-And then I think, oh no, no, hang on a minute.
+And then I think, oh, no, no, hang on a minute.

 The Taliban is a form of tyranny.

-The other the other main victims were uh were homosexuals.
+The other main victims were homosexuals.

-It was the only entertainment on Friday, because they banned the soccer, they banned the music, so they used the soccer stadium to build the wall that they crushed the homosexuals under.
+So they used the soccer stadium to build the wall that they crushed the homosexuals under.

-Uh and it should have been possible.
+And it should have been possible.

-1-800-282-2882, Mark Stein Infrarush on the EIB network.
+Mark Stein, InfraRush on the EIB network.

-Mark Stein Infrarus.
+Mark Stein Infra Rush.

 Because if that advances, then you'll know that all this talk, which you hear a lot in Israel and India and other countries now, that we're moving into the post-American world is serious.